armory3d/iron/README.md

 ### Lightweight 3D framework built on Kha

-Sample code showing how to render rotating 3D cube:
+Sample code showing how to render a rotating 3D cube:
 ```haxe
 class Game {